Alternative Service Break

 In the fall 2018, 11 Durham Tech students participated in a three-day environmental service experience in Charleston.
 Students volunteered with Charleston Waterkeeper, Keep Charleston Beautiful, South Carolina Oyster Restoration and Enhancement Program, Compost Rangers, and Charleston Surfrider.
 Service projects included composting at a local elementary school, making oyster bags, and clean-ups at a local beach, marsh, and park.
 Participants learned about environmental preservation efforts in Charleston, visited the SC Aquarium and Sea Turtle Hospital, and experienced Charleston’s culture.

-Fall 2017 ASB: Serve on the Wild Side
+Fall 2017 AB: Serve on the Wild Side

 “The organizations we worked with were so knowledgeable and professional.
 I learned a lot about animal rescue efforts in North Carolina.” – Serve on the Wild Side ASB participant